Metaphysical Unified Field Theory of Disciplines:

 I. The Metaphysical Principle That Unites the Disciplines

 What ties disciplines together is a metaphysical principle vetted by experience and archival attestation that survives—first esoteric, later exoteric.
-This principle is the conative nature of substrate loyalty by peacemaking, which tethers anthropology to accountable immanence and bridges the ephemeral earth to negentropic eternalization.
+This principle is the conative nature of substrate loyalty enacted through peacemaking, which tethers anthropology to accountable immanence and bridges the ephemeral earth to negentropic eternalization [5].

 Metaphysics is immanently intelligible through conation alone [1].
-Because contexts of history and nature are not clumpy, no category of people have identical experiences of stress or insight or trajectories of understanding that breakthrough, only a contextually shared language in some degree of ability to accord with the Trinitarian Logos.
+Because contexts of history and nature are not clumpy, no category of people has identical experiences of stress, insight, or breakthrough in understanding, only a contextually shared language with varying ability to accord with the Trinitarian Logos.

-Thus, metaphysics is not an abstraction detached from life but a disciplined recognition of how reality persists through accountable action.
-Knowledge arises from conscious alignment within the substrate of assembled existence within the contexts of nature and history, not from disembodied cognition of awareness abstracted from ethical grounding.
+Thus, metaphysics is a disciplined recognition of how reality persists through accountable action, not an abstraction detached from life.
+Knowledge arises from conscious alignment within the substrate of existence in nature and history, not from disembodied cognition abstracted from ethical grounding.

-The same essay sharpens the criterion: “the criterion is not display but burden: not performance of coherence, but coherence borne through testing.”
-That formulation frames the present dispute: a performative ontology may stabilize appearance, but it does not thereby bear a world.
+The same essay sharpens the criterion: burden, not display; coherence borne through testing, not performance of coherence.
+That formulation frames the present dispute: a performative ontology can stabilize appearance, but it does not thereby bear a world.

 II.
 Conation and the Historical Development of Metaphysical Anthropology